rockymeza/exemplify/README.md

 Exemplify depends on jQuery for DOM manipulation.
 It exposes a couple of
 functions:

-`exemplify.init([selector])`
-:   This is the most basic way to use Exemplify.
-It will *exemplify* all
-    containers matching the `exemplify` class.
-You may optionally tell `init` to *exemplify* other containers by giving it any jQuery-able object (i.e. a selector or an HTML element).

-`exemplify.exemplify(container)`
-:   This is the actual function that takes a container, extracts the source code
-    from it, and displays the source code.
-If you only wish to *exemplify* one object, this is a method you could use.

 `$.fn.exemplify()`
 :   Exemplify provides a jQuery plugin.
 It is used internally, but I am still
     unsure of the preferred invocation method, so it is made available.
 You do not have to use it.

+`exemplify.exemplify(container)`
+:   This is the actual function that takes a container, extracts the source code
+    from it, and displays the source code.
+If you only wish to *exemplify* one object, this is a method you could use.

 `exemplify.wrapCode(code, [css_class])`
 :   This function is made available in case you need to override how the source